 Consider the letters Y, H, and T, and a set of associated 3D models.

-- The letter H is a little more complicated but if the centre bridge is under 5mm it can be printed without support and without sagging.
+- The letter H is a little more complicated but if the center bridge is under 5mm, it can be printed without support or any sagging.
 Over 5mm and support will be required.
-For this example the centre bridge is over 5mm and support is needed.
+For this example, the center bridge is over 5mm and support is needed.

 - The letter T requires support for the arms of the letter.
 There is nothing for the outer arms to be printed on and the material will just fall down without support.

-The image below illustrates YHT with the support material shown in light grey.
+The image below illustrates YHT with the support material shown in light gray.

+Here is how the YHTs look when printed.
 The image below now shows the result of the T printed without support.
-The surface has significant sagging and will require a large amount of post processing to clean up.
+The surface has significant sagging and will require a large amount of post-processing to clean up.

 The downside of FDM support material

-Furthermore support requires additional printing material and therefore incurs additional costs.
-The support also needs removed creating more work for the 3D printing service provider which can also increase the total cost of the print job.
+Furthermore, support requires additional printing material and therefore incurs additional costs.
+The support also needs removal, creating more work for the 3D printing service provider which can also increase the total cost of the print job.

 How much support is needed for my FDM print?